-The Second Coming of Silvio Berlusconi
+The Bunga-Bunga Moderate

 Argument

-The man who invented bunga-bunga populism has successfully reinvented himself as a strait-laced moderate.
+How Silvio Berlusconi successfully reinvented himself as a strait-laced member of the establishment.

 The political career of Silvio Berlusconi has always been marked by the surreal, but perhaps never more so than now.
 With Italy’s national elections looming on March 4, the 81-year-old former prime minister — the man who more or less invented modern populism in the West — is now presenting himself as the consummate moderate.